 - Preheat oven to 425°F.

-- Toss the vegetables with oil and season them with salt and pepper.
-Roast in the upper ⅓ of the oven until browned and tender, 35-40 minutes, stirring them halfway through.
-If using two shelves in the oven, rotate the pans halfway through cooking time to ensure even browning.
+- Place one pan on a shelf in the upper third of the oven and the other one on a shelf in the lower third.
+Roast vegetables until browned and tender, 30-35 minutes, stirring them halfway through.
+Switch the pans halfway through cooking to ensure even browning.

 - Serve roasted vegetables as a side dish with grilled chicken or fish or stir them into rice or quinoa.
 You can also add them to salads, sandwiches, quesadillas or pasta dishes.